Ribas13/Cub3d/README.md

 This meant that at the best cases, we would hit a wall in just a couple of iterations, and at the worst the iterations would be not much more than the size of the map (meaning not much more than 25 iterations on a 25x25 map, for example).

-Besides the performance improvements that this offered, there was also the fact that I no longer had to correct the fisheye effect, meaning even more processing savings
+Besides the performance improvements that this offered, there was also the fact that I no longer had to correct the fisheye effect, meaning even more processing savings.
+With all these performance improvements, I decided to remove the multithreading in order to see the potential of the algorithm.
+I was amazed, I could easily get more than 60 frames per second without multithreading, we now had a lot of performance headroom to add whatever we wanted, meaning the base game engine was done for now!

-## 🥳 When we put all that together, we get a nice base game, that we can add whatever we want to. 🎉
+## 🥳 The base game is finished for now, so we can add whatever we want to it. 🎉
 ### (Add gif of base engine gameplay)
 You can add:
 - Enemies